siralam/LoopingViewPager/README.md

 viewpagerAspectRatio 0 means does not apply aspectRatio.
 That means, default LoopingViewPager has no aspect ratio and wrap_content is true.
-Once aspect ratio is set, wrap_content will be overrided (meaningless).
+Once aspect ratio is set, wrap_content will be overridden (meaningless).

 In most cases, you should set an aspect ratio.